rafael-santiago/tulip/doc/MANUAL.md

 to the ``Tulip`` where (which string) we want to put the next separator that complements this "jump".
 A jump is denoted by ``<string-number>:<separator>``.
 It is possible to do things like ``3:~``, ``2:p``, etc.

-When there are pull-offs, hammer-ons or any single technique done using intervals and chords is important to build up this song block using three or more chord tags in order to wrap these things.
+When there are pull-offs, hammer-ons or any single technique done using intervals (harmonics) and chords is important to build up this song block using three or more chord tags in order to wrap these things.
 This guarantees a fancier typesetting.

 Now, the second part from verses is related with a break done at the end of the last verse: